rhk7913/docker.github.io/index.md

 # Create a YAML file
 YAML files are used for configuration processes, including applications that deal with storing and transmitting data.
 Here, a YAML file is used to deal with the transmission of data for the WordPress application.

-While in the WordPress directory, you will need to install a text editor (nano, vim, etc).
+While in the WordPress directory, you will need to install a text editor (nano, vim, vi, etc.).
 I chose to use vim.

 The following command will install vim:
 ```